Hyperbolic models of transitive topologically Anosov flows in dimension three: Preliminaries.

 \begin{defn} The \emph{first return saturation} of $U$ is the set

-\end{defn} This set is the union of all the compact orbits segments joining each point in $U$ with its first return to $\Sigma$, as we see in figure \ref{fig_1_2_1}.
-For every $x\in\mathcal{U}$ there exists $u\in U$ and $v=P(u)\in\Sigma$ such that $x\in[u,v]$, so we define $\sigma(x)=[u,v]$.
-The following lemma will be used several times in what follows.
+\end{defn} This set is the union of all compact orbits segments joining each point in $U$ with its first return to $\Sigma$, as we see in Figure \ref{fig_1_2_1}.
+The following lemma is elementary, see \cite{shannon_thesis} for a proof.